JohanesB/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- task 7: Write a function that prints half of a string, followed by a new line.
+task 8: a function that prints n elements of an array of integers, followed by a new line.